plan-net/core4/CONTRIBUTE.md

 contributing code that can be incorporated into the project.

-> When contributing to this repository, please first discuss the changes you wish to make via issue, email, or any other method with the maintainers of this repository before making a change.
+> When contributing to this repository, please first discuss the changes you wish to make via issue.

-.. all changes only via issue, no direct emails please

 Please note we have a code of conduct, please follow it in all your interactions with the project.